bradknox/tamerproject/README.md

+**This code repository was used for work on TAMER and TAMER+RL by Brad Knox and Peter Stone, along with a number of other valued collaborators.
+Relevant papers can be found here: http://bradknox.net/vita**

 Once you download the code for this project, you will find a javadoc under tamerproject/doc/.
-[Probably won't by the original creators of this repository:] Once I take the time to figure out how to add text to the index.html file, I'll add some version of what's below.

 To familiarize yourself with this codebase, I suggest first running the demos files in the order in which they are named (D1..., D2..., and so on).
 Be sure to read their comments.